 Carry your basket through the kids rooms, the bathroom, the main floor or your main living space if you have one level.
 Even if the ‘stuff’ has to wait in the basket for you to deal with tomorrow, at least it is cleaned up out of direct view.
 I think piles are better than things strewn all over floors, counters and work spaces.
 Piles I can deal with.

-As you travel through a room collecting things left out that belong in other rooms, put away items in the basket that belong in that room.
+Go room-by room, collecting things that belong in other rooms.
+As you do, put away any items in the basket that belong in that room.

 At some point your basket will be empty since your things ultimately go somewhere.
 (If they don’t, add finding them a home, or getting rid of them, to your list!)